 Here, you'll see the summary of the results.
 Obviously, that's self-explanatory.
 The summary is helpful when you want to have a quick peek of your scan's result.

 The first sub-tab shows you which component contains the problem.
 This helps in debugging.
 It wouldn't make a big difference in a small application.
-However, in a large-scale application, this information will save you time in searching for the component.
+However, in a large-scale application, this information will save you time searching for the component.

-Nexus Vulnerability Scanner Policy Threat 2The next sub-tab will show you the policy details.
+The next sub-tab will show you the policy details.
 In this case, there are three security issues.
 You can also see the Common Vulnerabilities and Exposures (CVE) number which would help you learn more about the vulnerability.

-Nexus Vulnerability Scanner Policy Threat DetailsThis feature of Sonatype Vulnerability Scanner is one of my favorites.
-I've used a lot of vulnerability scanners, and most of them just look for vulnerabilities and ignore the policies.
-This feature will really help you, as a developer, solve policy issues.
+This feature of Sonatype Vulnerability Scanner is one of my favorites.
+I've used many vulnerability scanners, and most of them just look for vulnerabilities and ignore the policies.
+This feature will help you solve policy issues as a developer.

 One of the things under this tab that I found very informative is the problem code.
 The problem code is a unique identifier to that particular vulnerability.
 You'll find this helpful when you want to understand more about that vulnerability.
 This also helps you understand how that particular vulnerability can be exploited.

-Why you should use Sonatype Vulnerability Scanner
+Why You Should Use Sonatype Vulnerability Scanner

 Also, the results are presented well.
 As you've seen in the screenshots above, it's very easy to analyze the results.
 Scanners such as Nmap and Nikto show the results on the terminal by just printing out the vulnerability issue.
 This looks unpleasant compared to the way Sonatype Vulnerability Scanner displays the results.